matianyun/matianyun.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-

-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I am dedicated to exploring efficient large-model inference from a full-stack perspective, spanning algorithms to hardware, with a focus on its applications in embodied intelligence and beyond.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I am eager to collaborate on innovative research that bridges theory and practice to push the boundaries of intelligent computing.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate 😃 (wechat: himarsmty)
     design:
       columns: '1'
-  - block: collection
+  # - block: collection
-    id: papers
+  #   id: papers
-    content:
+  #   content:
-      title: Featured Publications
+  #     title: Featured Publications
-      filters:
+  #     filters:
-        folders:
+  #       folders:
-          - publications
+  #         - publications
-        featured_only: true
+  #       featured_only: true
-    design:
+  #   design:
-      view: article-grid
+  #     view: article-grid
-      columns: 2
+  #     columns: 2
   - block: collection
     content:
       title: Recent Publications